ecmendenhall/connect-a-caml/README.md

 ```

 This binds a type name (`gamepiece`) to a type constructor (`X` or `O`).
-Types constructors can also take arguments:
+Type constructors can also take arguments:

 ```
 type square = Empty | Full of gamepiece